Category learning in deep neural networks: Information content and geometry of internal representations: Bias-variance decomposition of the mean Bayes cost

-Can one show that (\ref{eq:ineq}) and (\ref{eq:ineqK}) are strict inequalities for small but non zero bias?
-For non zero bias the KL divergence is strictly positive, but it is not clear how the term in $\widetilde{\mathbf{F}_{\text{cat}}}$ behaves.
+Can one show that (\ref{eq:ineq}) and (\ref{eq:ineqK}) are strict inequalities for small but nonzero bias?
+For nonzero bias the KL divergence is strictly positive, but it is not clear how the term in $\widetilde{\mathbf{F}_{\text{cat}}}$ behaves.

 In the case of a population code with a large number $N$ of cells, $1/\mathbf{F}_{\text{code}}(\mathbf{x})$ and the bias $b$ are of order $1/N$ (see Ref.~\cite{LBG_JPN_2008} for the precise hypothesis).
 Similarly, for the single cell with small noise variance $\sigma^2$ (see Appendix \ref{app:singlecell}), $1/F_{\text{code}}(x)$ and the bias $b$ are of order $\sigma^2$.
 Then in that cases one can check that the inequalities are strict at leading order in $1/N$ or $\sigma^2$.